 The tower of St Mary's Church was constructed.
 It is the oldest structure in the conservation area.

 Nos.41-43 Church Street was built.
-It is a rare surviving secular medieval building and was originally a timber framed hall and cross wing.
+It is a rare surviving secular medieval building and was originally a timber framed hall with cross wing.09

 Nos.41-43 Church Street